samanehFa/win-sqlserver-configuration-ansible/README.md

-# Ansible Role: Secret Bootstrapper
+# Ansible Role: configuration of Windows MSSQL with Ansible

 This Ansible role is designed to install secure files and bootstrap secret handling for a system using predefined configuration and installation assets.